 After you’ve been injured in an accident, it is critical that you get the compensation your deserve.
 An experienced personal injury attorney can help you determine the full value of your claim.
 If you’re wondering if you should hire a personal injury attorney, read our articles Do I Need a Personal Injury Lawyer? and 5 Benefits of Hiring A Personal Injury Attorney To Advocate For You.

 If you’re concerned about legal costs and attorneys fees, read our article How Much Will Pursuing My Personal Injury Case Cost Me?
-Also, many personal injury attorneys offer free consultations.
-If you live near Lincoln or Omaha, Nebraska we invite you to come meet with us.
-During the free consultation our goal is to understand your situation and educate you on your legal rights.
+Also, many personal injury attorneys offer legal free personal injury case consultations.
+If you live near Lincoln or Omaha, Nebraska we invite you to come to meet with us.
+During the free personal injury case consultation, our goal is to understand your situation and educate you on your legal rights.
 Contact us today through our simple web form or call us (402) 558-4900.

 Follow Matthew G. Miller on Facebook!